Match Play Tournament Info and Rules - All Players must Read!

 - Players must agree on a potential tiebreaker scenario BEFORE playing their match.

-- Continue the round at the beginning of the next EGC Event (Within 7 days) – If all players are signed up for an EGC event such as Thursday League or a Weekend Event within the next 7 days, you may request a common tee time and continue playing the match for the first few holes, until the match is decided.
+Continue the round at the beginning of the next EGC Event (Within 10 days) – If all players are signed up for an EGC event such as Thursday League or a Weekend Event within the next 10 days, you may request a common tee time and continue playing the match as sudden death for the first few holes, until the match is decided.
 Use

-- Play a 9-hole match if more than 7 days – if a match is tied after 18-holes, players may choose to play a second 9-hole match on a future date to decide a winner.
-If it has been more than 7 days since the original match, this is the only option.
+Play a 9-hole match if more than 7 days – if a match is tied after 18-holes, players may choose to play a second 9-hole match on a future date to decide a winner.
 If you are still tied after 9 holes you can continue on the back 9 playing sudden death.

 - Report final results as "19 Holes" or "20 Holes" etc.